aishwaryak/tiger-hall/README.md

 3. order::execute_order is the entry point to the application.
 If provided with an empty order_date, we assume there is no offer to be applied.
 If not, we check for existing offers.
 It returns the total price, with or without offers for the current order.

 4. The check to verify whether an order can be applied or not is based out of a cron expression - we are assuming the right cron expression for the corresponding offer is entered in the json file.
-More on cron expressions here: https://crontab.guru/
+More on cron expressions <a href="https://crontab.guru/">here</a>.

 Things to improve on in version 2.0:
 ====================================

 1. Better error handling and logging.

 2. Setup and tearDown methods for the tests.
-Issue tracker here - https://github.com/rust-lang/rfcs/issues/1664
+Issue tracked <a href="https://github.com/rust-lang/rfcs/issues/1664">here</a>

 3. Having 3 different types of structs for the different types of Offer, and parse them appropriately.
-Refer to PR: (Couldn't incorporate due to the shortcomings of serde in v1.).
+Refer to <a href=https://github.com/aishwaryak/tiger-hall/tree/offer-modular>PR</a>: (Couldn't incorporate due to the shortcomings of serde in v1.).
 Ensures better modularisation, and extensibility.

 4. Getter/setter methods for the structs.